 In Jelgava the main post office is located at 2b Katolu street.
 It is open 08:00-19:00 Monday to Friday and 09:00-13:00 on Saturdays.
 Sundays closed.

-If you expect to receive a letter during your stay at the university, use following address:
+If you expect to receive an important letter during your stay at the university, use following address:

 International Cooperation Centre